-Review: The Amazon Echo Show 10 (3rd Gen) is a truly moving Alexa speaker
+Amazon Echo Show 10 (3rd Gen) review: Move over, Nest Hub Max

 Two of the most-underrated upgrades in this third-generation Echo Show have to be its camera and speaker systems.
 With a 13MP front-facing camera, the Echo Show 10 (3rd Gen) is leaps and bounds ahead of its older siblings.
 For comparison's sake, the Echo Show 5 and Echo Show 8 both have measly 1MP sensors, and the Echo Show (2nd Gen) only had a 5MP camera.
 Even the 6.5MP camera on Google's Nest Hub Max is only half as sharp!

 There are two main reasons why Amazon elected to make such a huge leap with the new Show's camera system.
-For starters, we've all been using our devices for more and more video calls over the past year of the pandemic, so Amazon wanted to make the video chatting experience as good as possible from its flagship smart speaker.
+For starters, we've all been using our devices for more and more video calls during the COVID-19 pandemic, so Amazon wanted to make the video chatting experience as good as possible from its flagship smart speaker.

-Secondly, this improved camera system allows much of the special tracking features to work as Amazon intended.
+Secondly, this improved camera system allows many of the special tracking features to work as Amazon intended.
 The better sensor lets the Show 10 follow your presence around the room so that it can show you the information you want to see, from wherever you happen to be standing or sitting in the space.

 As silly as it sounds, I also appreciate that when I take silly selfies, I don't look like an actual potato (just a figurative one).
-As with other Echo Show devices, you can add fun stickers, take photo booth style shots, and send them to contacts who have enabled communications features from their Alexa app.
+As with other Echo Show devices, you can add fun stickers, take photo booth-style shots, and send them to contacts who have enabled communications features from their Alexa app.
 It then saves the images automatically to your Amazon Photos account, from which you can add to albums or share at your leisure.

 The Echo Show 10 (3rd Gen) is ideal for group calling.
 All you have to do is create a group from your contacts in the Alexa app, and then you can just ask Alexa to call your family or frat bros.
-As promised earlier, Zoom calling is also coming to the Echo Show 10 (3rd Gen) later this year.
+Plus, Zoom calling came to the Echo Show 10 (3rd Gen) in early 2022.

-These speakers sound better to my ears than any other Echo I've used.

 Amazon upgraded the speakers from those on the second-generation Show for an even better listening and watching experience.
 It moved from two 2-inch full-range drivers to two 1-inch tweeters and a 3-inch woofer, and boy can you tell the difference.

 In fact, in my experience, these might be the best-sounding Alexa speakers yet.
-I didn't have quite as good of an experience with my Echo Studio as my colleague Daniel Bader did; mine sounded like there was always a bit of static interference in the background.
+I didn't have quite as good of an experience with my Echo Studio as my former colleague Daniel Bader did; mine sounded like there was always a bit of static interference in the background.
 But the speakers on the Echo Show 10 (3rd Gen) sound loud, clear, and literally follow me around the room.

 When I say they literally follow me around the room, I mean literally.
 The artificial intelligence (AI) and machine learning (ML) that Amazon has built into the Echo Show 10 (3rd Gen) not only rotate the screen to follow you, but they focus the sound in the direction the screen is pointed.
 This assures that you get a great audio-visual experience no matter where you are in its line of sight.